 Don’t Look in the Graveyard

 Good news from the graveyard?
 That’s a strange place for good news.
 But that’s what Easter is all about.
-If you’re looking for Jesus this morning, don’t look in the graveyard.
+If you’re looking for Jesus on Easter Sunday, don’t look in the graveyard.
 He isn’t there.
-He left the graveyard 2000 years ago and never went back.
+He left 2000 years ago and never went back.

-The really good news is this … If you are looking for Jesus today, you can meet him right here.
-May I introduce you to him this morning?
+The really good news is this: If you are looking for Jesus today, you can meet him right now.
+May I introduce you to him?

 His name is Jesus of Nazareth.
 He is called the Son of God.
-God so loved you that he sent Jesus to die on the cross for you.
+God loved you so much that he sent Jesus to die on the cross for you.
 He was buried in Joseph’s tomb.
 He rose from the dead on Easter Sunday morning.
-He paid for your sins so that if you believe in him you will never perish but have everlasting life.
+He paid for your sins so that if you believe in him, you will never perish but have everlasting life.

+Heavenly Father, we thank you that Jesus who died now lives again.
 Living Lord, be born anew in our hearts today.
 Lead us to the empty tomb.
 Let faith rise to banish our fears.
-Grant that we might leave this place singing, with Easter joy in our hearts.
+For those who doubt, help them to believe all over again.